Destiel: Before Castiel's confession

-After becoming canon
+After Castiel's confession

-"Despair" was met with heavy criticism.
-One notable example is being accused of perpetuating the bury your gays trope.
+Castiel's confession scene in "Despair" was met with heavy criticism.
+One notable example was the scene being accused of perpetuating the bury your gays trope.

-Digital Spy further criticized the show for Ackles' performance in that moment, saying that Dean looked uncomfortable, and referred to the scene as "queer-baiting taken to its most disappointing extreme."
+Digital Spy further criticized the show for Ackles' performance in that scene, saying that Dean looked uncomfortable, and referred to the scene as "queer-baiting taken to its most disappointing extreme."
 This sentiment was echoed by several other reports on the episode, including one by Vulture which noted that Dean does not return Castiel's confession, describing it as an attempt by the show to avoid having an actual queer relationship onscreen.
 Some viewers did not see the confession as one of romantic love, but rather as platonic.

 Den of Geek analyzed Castiel's history as a character, identifying him as a "well-developed queer icon".
-They identified queer coding in the character from the beginning and the way Castiel saw Dean, and criticized Supernatural for not using this potential.
+They identified queer coding in the character from the beginning and the way Castiel saw Dean, and criticized Supernatural for not utilizing that potential.
 They also noted that Dean not reciprocating the confession would likely be changed in fan fictions, saying it was unfortunate that Supernatural left that part of their relationship out of the series.

-The reactions were not entirely negative, as The Mary Sue argued that despite the negativity of the bury your gays trope, it was still a major success that the series had managed to bring the relationship into the series' canon after its long run and significant use of romantic subtext between the two characters.
+The reactions were not entirely negative, as The Mary Sue argued that despite the negativity of the bury your gays trope, it was still a major success that the series had managed to bring those feelings into the series' canon after its long run and significant use of romantic subtext.
 They criticized fans who blamed The CW, citing the significant amount of representation of queer characters on the network prior to Castiel.
 Further, Polygon noted that many of the reactions and memes online were in fact positive.